Are we done with object recognition? The iCub robot's perspective: Results on Object Identification

 \subsection{Knowledge Transfer: from Categorization to Identification}

-In Sec.~\ref{sec:ots} we have seen how knowledge acquired on ImageNet can be transferred to the iCubWorld domain to successfully tackle categorization tasks.
-A natural question is whether the same strategy would be similarly favorable for object identification.
-Indeed, in object identification settings there is no semantic variability (there is only one instance per class), but for categorization we have observed that semantic variability is extremely useful to the learning process (Sec.~\ref{sec:semantic-variability}), while simply adding more images of a given instance is almost redundant (Sec.~\ref{sec:training-size-variability}).

-We addressed this question by considering an object identification task on iCWT, where we compared CNN models trained with an increasing number of examples.
-The setting is similar to the one used for categorization but for a $50$-class object identification problem: we chose the $50$ object instances from the {\em book}, {\em flower}, {\em glass}, {\em hairbrush} and {\em hairclip} categories, which do not appear in the ILSVRC dataset.
+We investigated knowledge transfer in the context of object identification, specifically to determine to what extent performance are affected by the number of frames per object.
+We addressed this question by building an experimental setting similar to the one investigated for categorization, i.e., considering tasks on iCWT with increasing number of example images.
+We selected $50$ objects from the dataset by taking all instances from the {\em book}, {\em flower}, {\em glass}, {\em hairbrush} and {\em hairclip} categories.
+Note that these categories do not appear in the ILSVRC.
 We created four training sets containing respectively $10,50,150$ and $300$ images per object, sampled randomly from the $4$ transformation sequences {\em $2D$ Rot, $3D$ Rot, Scale} and {\em Bkg} (see Sec.~\ref{sec:icubworld}).
-From each dataset, $20\%$ images were retained for model selection.
-The images from the {\em Mix} sequence were used to test the classification accuracy of the methods considered.
-As for the categorization experiment, only the images from a single day were used for these experiments.
+From each training set, $20\%$ images were retained for validation.
+The images from the {\em Mix} sequence were used to test the classification accuracy of the methods.
+As for the categorization experiment, only the images from a single day were used.